 Communication is the principal mode for establishing and maintaining human relationships.
 It consists of those processes by which society is made possible, by which people develop and exchange ideas, solve problems, and work cooperatively in attaining common objectives.
 Effective communication is an educational imperative for all human beings.

-The study of communication is important to virtually every profession that involves working with people, making it an excellent major, minor or cognate for communication-related jobs in education, business, government agencies, health care professions, social services, industry, and other public and private organizations.
-Communication is central to positions in public relations, corporate communication, information management, employee communication, training and development, and radio, television, and film.
-Production training facilities and professional curricular programs in television and film provide both the background knowledge and training for positions in mass media production, performance and management.
+The study of communication is important to virtually every profession that involves working with people, making it an excellent major, minor or cognate for communication-related jobs in education, business, government agencies, media, health care professions, social services, industry, and other public and private organizations.
+Communication is central to positions in public relations, strategic communication, information management, employee communication, and training and development.
+Professional curricular programs in diverse modes of media production provide both the background knowledge and training for positions in journalism and media production, performance and management.

 The School of Communication is dedicated to meeting the personal and professional communication objectives of our students.
 Seven major areas of concentration are available: Communication Studies; Film, Video, and Media Studies; Interpersonal Communication; Journalism; Organizational Communication; Public Relations; and Telecommunications and Information Management.
 These major areas of concentration reflect the primary divisions in the discipline, with required courses to ensure adequate preparation in specific fields.
 The concentration areas and accompanying upper-level requirements provide appropriate guidance to assure that programs of study are academically sound.

 Communication majors and minors may choose to participate in the Nonprofit Leadership Alliance certificate program.
 This program is designed to prepare students for leadership in nonprofit organizations.
-Students qualify for the certificate by taking courses in their major and minor which meet the Nonprofit Leadership Alliance competency requirements, by taking the required Nonprofit Leadership Alliance courses, and by meeting the Nonprofit Leadership Alliance extra-curricular requirements.
-For details, please see the Nonprofit Leadership Alliance description in the College of Arts and Sciences Interdisciplinary Programs section of this catalog.
-Details are also available from the Nonprofit Leadership Alliance director.
+Students qualify for the certificate by taking courses in the Nonprofit Leadership minor which meet the Nonprofit Leadership Alliance competency requirements.
+For details, please see the Nonprofit Leadership minor description in the School of Public Affairs and Administration section of this catalog.

 The School also encourages a close relationship between academic classes and extracurricular and co-curricular experiences.
-Students may become involved in a variety of activities, including community service projects, WIDR-FM radio station, video taping of special events, film-making, and internships in a variety of organizations.
+Students may become involved in a variety of activities, including community service projects, the Student Media Group comprised of WIDR-FM, Western Herald and Young Broadcasters of Tommorrow (YBOT), video taping of special events, and internships in a variety of organizations.
 Academic credit may be earned for significant participation in many of these communication activities.

 Students planning to major or minor in any of the communication areas should discuss their program needs and interests with School advisor at the earliest possible date.
-To find our more about advising and/or to make an advising appointment, visit our website, click on “Advising” and then follow the desired links.
-A Handbook for Majors and Minors in Communication, which describes suggested programs of study in communication, is available on our website: www.wmich.edu/communication.
+To find out more about advising and/or to make an advising appointment, visit our website at www.wmich/communication, click on “Advising” and then follow the desired links.
+Students can schedule an appointment with the advisor or can email email@example.com for specific advising needs.

 - the courses are approved as direct equivalents to current WMU courses in the major or minor or;